field_block:node:guide:title

 field_block:node:guide:body

+Junk removal is a taxable service.
 Junk removal service providers pick up and remove unwanted items in buildings.
-Items are generally sent to a recycling center, a second use store, or a disposal station.

 Taxable Junk Removal Services

-The following types of junk removal services are taxable:
+The following junk removal services are taxable:

 • Removal of household contents or discarded items from buildings, including garages, abandoned buildings and storage units